valitydev/erlang-templates/service-templates/README.md

 ### Run in a docker-compose environment

-Similarily, you can run any of the tasks defined in the Makefile from inside of a docker-compose environment (defined in `docker-compose.yaml`) by prefixing the task name with `wdeps-`.
+Similarly, you can run any of the tasks defined in the Makefile from inside of a docker-compose environment (defined in `docker-compose.yaml`) by prefixing the task name with `wdeps-`.
+To successfully build the dev container you need `Docker BuildKit` enabled (see `Run in a docker container` section).
+It *may* also be necessary to export a `COMPOSE_DOCKER_CLI_BUILD=1` environment variable for `docker-compose` container builds to work properly.

 #### Example